hellodommy/cs3245-hw/HW3/README.txt

 == Python Version ==

-I'm (We're) using Python Version 3.7.3 for this assignment.
+We're using Python Version 3.7.3 for this assignment.

 == General Notes about this assignment ==